How to Make a Low Budget Movie or Short Film

 If you’re passionate but are not a good talker, beg a friend to be part of your A-team.
 They might not care about your film, but they care about you.
 Filmmaking is painful, and that friend is the glue that will keep your ragged band together even when it hits the fan.

 If you can’t motivate others, or even get out of bed or finish a script, then filmmaking is probably going to be hard for you.
-You might get there, but only after you change first.
-That won’t happen by itself.
 Watching movies does not make you a filmmaker.
 It makes you the audience.
 Studying and practicing filmmaking makes you a filmmaker.

 Now go make your movie!